Towards AMS measurements of $^{91}$Nb, $^{94}$Nb and $^{93}$Mo produced in fusion environment: Conclusions and prospects

 \section{Conclusions and prospects}

-The ZrO\textsubscript{3}\textsuperscript{--} anion is already highly suppressed just by collisions with the He buffer gas in the cooler of the ILIAMS setup.
-This opens the possibility of performing \textsuperscript{91}Nb measurements at VERA without even making use of any laser.
+ZrO\textsubscript{3}\textsuperscript{--} is strongly suppressed by collisions with the He buffer gas in the ion cooler of the ILIAMS setup alone.
+This opens the possibility of performing \textsuperscript{91}Nb measurements at VERA without usage of laser photodetachment.
 If required, this suppression can be enhanced by overlapping the 355\,nm laser with the ion beam within the cooler.
-This laser also suppress the MoO\textsubscript{3}\textsuperscript{--} anion, as required for \textsuperscript{94}Nb measurements, by a factor 4360.
+This laser also suppresses MoO\textsubscript{3}\textsuperscript{--}, as required for \textsuperscript{94}Nb measurements, by a factor 4360.